 Using well-designed area based management that ban certain types of fishing, e.g. bottom trawling where there are corals and longlining where there are albatross, the model’s win-win keeps 87% of fishing profit while protecting 77% of biodiversity.

 Researchers also reported a model of California fishing that showed a similar convex relationship.
-In California, banning most bottom trawling and closing fishing in areas where sea birds nest moves biodiversity from 20% to 75% with almost no loss of fishing revenue.
+In California, banning most bottom trawling and closing fishing in areas where sea birds nest moves biodiversity protection from 20% to 75% with almost no loss of fishing revenue.

 Ray Hilborn, one of the lead authors on the study (and founder of this website), said: “Our paper shows that it is possible, or even quite easy, to maintain high levels of biodiversity without sacrificing much food production or fishing profit.
 The key is stopping fishing practices that impact biodiversity in areas of high biodiversity importance, for example, bottom trawling where there are high densities of corals and sponges.”